-Written Policies and Procedures Agreed-Upon Procedure Results Managements' Response Obtain and inspect the entity's written policies and procedures and observe that they address each of the following categories and subcategories.
-Budgeting Purchasing Disbursements Receipts Payroll/Personnel Contracting Credit Cards Travel and expense reimbursements Ethics Debt Service Disaster Recovery / Business Continuity Sexual Harassment An analysis of the written policies and procedures has resulted in the following conclusions: Details related to the following functions were limited and did not specifically address suggested components: Payroll/Personnel Contracting Credit Cards Travel & Expense reimbursements Ethics Disaster Recovery/Business Continuity Sexual Harassment Debt Services was not applicable because the Public Defender's Office has not issued any debt.
-Many functions of budgeting, purchasing, disbursements and receipts are outsourced to a CPA firm that maintains the books and all necessary transactions/checks.
-Though not discussed in the written policies, the Public Defender requires its employees to read separate ethics and sexual harassment policies and complete the required one-hour training for both during the year.
-No findings or criticisms were reported.
+Written Policies and Procedures Agreed-Upon Procedure Results Managements' Response Obtain and inspect the entity's written pand procedures and observe that they a each of the following categories subcategories.
+Budgeting Purchasing Disbursements Receipts Payroll/Personnel Contracting Credit Cards Travel and expense reimbursements Ethics Debt Service Disaster Recovery / Business Continuity Sexual Harassment ddress procedures has resulted in the following No findings or criticisms were reported.